rn1n3r/BCB420.2019.COSMIC/README.md

 ![](inst/img/cosmicCount.svg)

 This makes sense, as TP53 (tumor suppressor protein 53) is an important [tumor suppressor protein](https://ghr.nlm.nih.gov/gene/TP53).
-TTN, while not usually associated with tumor (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4515826/), encodes a very large protein (>30,000 amino acids), which makes it susceptibly to random DNA repair error, leading to residue alteration (Tan, Bao, and Zhou, 2015).
+TTN, while not usually associated with tumor (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4515826/), encodes a very large protein (>30,000 amino acids), which makes it susceptibly to random DNA repair error, leading to residue alteration (Tan, Bao, & Zhou, 2015).

 ![](/inst/img/cosmicSites.svg)

-## 6 6 Annotation of Example Data Set
+## 6 Annotation of Example Data Set

 Using the data imported and validated above, we will annotate the example gene set to be used in BCB420 (provided [here](https://github.com/hyginn/BCB420-2019-resources/blob/master/exampleGeneSet.md)).
 This is based on the phagosome/lysosome fusion system as reviewed by [Corona & Jackson (2018)](https://www.sciencedirect.com/science/article/pii/S0962892418301223).